jarrassoul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6 - Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.7 - Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 8 - Write a script that sets the permission to the file hello as follows:
 9 - Write a script that sets the mode of the file hello to this:
-10 - Write a script that sets the mode of the file hello the same as olleh’s mo
+10 - Write a script that sets the mode of the file hello the same as olleh’s mo 11 - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.